Phase transitions and sample complexity in Bayes-optimal matrix factorization: Elements of the background from statistical physics

 The identity \bea [ \langle A(F, X,F^0,X^0) \rangle_{F,X|Y} ]_{F^0,X^0,Y} = [ \langle \langle A(F_1,X_1,F_2,X_2) \rangle \rangle_{F_1,X_1, F_2,X_2|Y} ]_{Y} \eea is the general form of the Nishimori identity.
 Written in this way, it holds for many inference problems where the model for signal generation is known.

-It is well known (although it may be sometimes hard to prove) that in the thermodynamic limit (as introduced in the first paragraph of section \ref{sec:main_results}) the ``self-averaging'' property holds for many quantities.
-This means that the distribution of $\langle A(F,X,F^0,X^0) \rangle_{F,X|Y}$ concentrates with respect to the realization of disorder $Y,F^0,X^0$, i.e. for large system sizes the quantity $\langle A(F,X,F^0,X^0) \rangle_{F,X|Y}$ converges with probability one to its average over disorder, $[ \langle A(F, X,F^0,X^0) \rangle_{F,X|Y} ]_{F^0,X^0,Y} $.
-This self-averaging property makes the Nishimori identity very useful in practice.
+Self-averaging is a property that is assumed to hold for many quantities in statistical physics.
+Self-averaging means that in the thermodynamic limit (as introduced in the first paragraph of section \ref{sec:main_results}) the distribution of $\langle A(F,X,F^0,X^0) \rangle_{F,X|Y}$ concentrates with respect to the realization of disorder $Y,F^0,X^0$.
+In other words for large system sizes the quantity $\langle A(F,X,F^0,X^0) \rangle_{F,X|Y}$ converges with probability one to its average over disorder, $[ \langle A(F, X,F^0,X^0) \rangle_{F,X|Y} ]_{F^0,X^0,Y} $.
+Self-averaging implies the existence of the thermodynamic limit and is in general very challenging to prove rigorously.
+Self-averaging makes the Nishimori identity very useful in practice.